Style Folders in Mac OS X with Emoji Icons

 - Highlight and copy the inserted Emoji icon with Command+C

 - Back in the Mac OS X Finder, click and hover to rename a file or folder, and use Command+V to paste the Emoji icon into the name

 - Repeat for other Emoji icons and files or folders

 You may want to adjust the text size of file or folder names too so that the emoji is more visible.
-In the screenshot the font size is set to 16 which provides more detail and a larger emoji icon in the name.
-You can do this by:
+In the screenshot the font size for Finder items is set to 16 which provides more detail and a larger emoji icon in the name.
+You can do this yourself by doing the following: